Battle of Silistra: Origins of the conflict

-The battle
+Battle

-Sviatoslav Igorevich gathered 60,000 troops and started his campaign in the early spring of 968.
-He met the Bulgarians, who were only 30,000 strong, near Silistra.
-The battle continued the whole day and until dark the Bulgarians seemed to have overwhelmed the Kievans, but, elated by Sviatoslav's personal example, the latter were victorious due to their still larger army.
-The Bulgarians retreated to the Silistra fortress and withstood the following siege.
+Sviatoslav Igorevich gathered 10,000 or 60,000 troops and started his campaign in the early spring of 968.
+He met the Bulgarians, who were less than his army, near Silistra.
+The battle continued the whole day and until dark the Bulgarians seemed to have overwhelmed the Kievans, but, elated by Sviatoslav's personal example, the latter were victorious.
+The loss forced the Bulgarian tsar to shut himself up in Druster.
+During this time, Svetoslav plundered the Bulgarian lands unhindered, but soon a message about a Pecheneg attack on Kiev made him return to his homeland, taking with him a rich booty.

 Aftermath

-The Rus' forces continued their victorious campaign and though they failed to take Silistra, they seized 80 other fortresses.
-Sviatoslav Igorevich was eventually forced to return to Kiev after Bulgarian diplomacy inspired the Pechenegs to besiege his capital.